Rem01Gaming/encore/website/docs/guide/addon.md

 ---
-title: "Encore Tweaks Addon"
+title: Addon modules
-description: "Explore the Encore Tweaks Addon for seamless module collaboration."
+description: Explore the Encore Tweaks Addon for seamless module collaboration.
 ---

-# Encore Tweaks Addon
+# Addon

 In addition to applying various performance tweaks dinamically, Encore Tweaks also provide API for other modules to interact and work together as profile changes.

 Other module can watch current profile using Inotify on Encore Tweaks and then apply their own tweaks as it changes, ultimately working together with Encore Tweaks as an Add-on.

-::: tip
+:::info
-If you find that the existing API doesn't meet your needs or is inconvenient to use, you're welcome to give us suggestions [here](https://github.com/Rem01Gaming/encore/issues)!
+All features are supported starting on Encore Tweaks 4.5 unless noted.
 :::

-::: tip Note
+:::tip
-All features are supported starting on Encore Tweaks 4.5 unless noted.
+If you find that the existing API doesn't meet your needs or is inconvenient to use, you're welcome to give us suggestions [here](https://github.com/Rem01Gaming/encore/issues)!
 :::

 ## File Interface